 During the global economic and financial crisis credit markets worldwide experienced severe reductions in the availability of financing for prolonged periods.
 Following a period of relative stability and growth in the period after the crisis, global financial market prices have shown high volatility over the last few months, reflecting evolving perceptions of the mix of data and policy news.
-Market conditions including high indebtedness, trade tensions and policy uncertainty have given rise to pessimism in the market regarding global growth.
+Market conditions including high indebtedness, the impact of the COVID-19 pandemic, trade tensions and policy uncertainty have given rise to pessimism in the market regarding global growth.
 On the back of the re-assessment of the underlying global economic outlook and more dovish messages from key central banks, investors shifted from riskier assets to safer ones, driving equity markets and sovereign bond yields lower.
 Volatility in the global credit markets could have a material adverse impact on the availability of funding and the cost of obtaining such funding.

 In addition, the market perception of counterparty risk between banks changed significantly as a result of the global economic and financial crisis.
 Uncertainty regarding the market perception of credit risk across financial institutions may lead to reductions in access to traditional sources of funding, such as the wholesale lending markets, or increases in the costs of accessing such funding.
-During 2018, BNG Bank's total long-term funding increased to $\{0.017, 0.$
+During 2019, BNG Bank's total long-term funding decreased to $\notin$ 17.5 billion (2018: $\notin$ 17.8 billion).